magdesign/PocketVJ-CP-v3/ROADMAP.md

 - add omxplayer error output when setting to alsa/usb audio but no soundcard is recognized <br />
 - Update the osc_control.js (startlesser scripts) <br />
 - add wireless-power off to interfaces ? <br />
+- playing videos once does not give feedback in CP <br />

 ### Tutorials: <br />